Athozs/hass-additional-ca/README.md

 ### 2.3.
 Core

 If you're running Home Assistant core (Python package) directly on host, you don't need _Additional CA_ integration.
-You should update your CAs from your host OS.
+You should update your CA from your host OS.

 ## 3. CONFIGURATION

-For now, _Additional CA_ won't be visible in Home Assistant integrations dashboard, there is no UI component for _Additional CA_ integration.
+For now, _Additional CA_ cannot be configured from UI dashboard.
 This may be possible in future release.

 To configure _Additional CA_ integration, follow these steps:

 1. CA files must be in PEM format (often `.crt` or `.pem` extension).
 Check content with a text editor.
-Content example (following is a fake):
+Here is an example of a certificate file (the following is a fake):

 ```text
 -----BEGIN CERTIFICATE-----